Romeu Zema: Victory

 Zema retained high levels of popularity throughout his first term, never dipping below 40% while much of the population.
 This led to a tough challenge that his two main opponents Alexandre Kalil and Carlos Viana failed to meet.

 Zema only attended some of the debates and pointed to differing forms of misinformation in his campaign while maintaining a form of neutrality in the first round of the presidential elections, barely interacting with his party's nominee Felipe D'Avila, given one of his opponents was from Bolsonaro's party.

 Kalil's alliance with the PT, did little to sway Lulazema voters, who split their ballots between the right and left.

-Zema was reelected in the first round, avoiding a distracting second round, but failed to achieve the landslide he had achieved in 2018, winning 56.18% of the vote, for the first time forming a coalition for his reelction.
+Zema was reelected in the first round, avoiding a distracting second round, but failed to achieve the landslide he had achieved in 2018, winning 56.18% of the vote, for the first time forming a coalition for his re-election.